 Here is a resource that can help you in a great way toward that end.
 If you are serious about not wasting money on texts that are inferior and wisely putting together your theological library for solid study you need this resource:

-Covenant Seminary Bookstore gives a good summary of what Evan’s book provides:
+Covenant Seminary Bookstore’s summary of what Evan’s book provides:

 Dr. Evans’s guide is a comprehensive survey and bibliography of resources that is one of the most thorough and detailed aids available to help pastors and theological students sort through the many volumes of commentaries and reference works that are available to them.
 Evans surveys the vast majority of commentary series, individual commentaries by book, and other resources directly related to exegetical research and biblical interpretation.
 In addition, Evans includes recommendations for: a “Bare-Bones” library of essentials; an ideal pastor’s reference library; and a suggested “ultimate reference library”.
 Regularly updated, A Guide to Biblical Commentaries & Reference Works is one of the very few works of its kind to be conversant with recent releases.
 It is also the largest of its kind, and one of the few single-volume surveys that covers the entire Bible.

-Here is a great collection of Francis Schaeffer resources – Francis Schaeffer Collection
+Here is a great collection of Francis Schaeffer resources at the L’Abri Ideas Library:

 From the site: